alexanderguzhva/smalltopk/article/main5.md

 * * there are known inoptimal details there, which exist in order to improve readability,
 * `gcc` or `clang` C++ compiler and corresponding flags,
 * All dimensionalities and numbers of vectors are 'good', for example, divisible by certain numbers (such as 16) if needed,
-* I was developing the code on both Intel Xeon 4th gen and AWS Graviton 3.
-Later, I've added AMD Zen 4 for performance evaluations.
+* The code has been developed the code for both Intel Xeon 4th gen and AWS Graviton 3.
+Later, AMD Zen 4 was used for performance evaluations.
 No idea how the library behaves on older CPUs, tbh.
 * My conclusions and guesses might be wrong and/or naive.

 AVX512 intrinsics will be used for the demonstration, if needed.